ic3dm4ng0/python-slot/README.md

 ## Drawbacks
 - Not usable without internet due to reliance on [random.org API](https://www.random.org/clients/http/) calls
-- RTP not determined (I am not a mathematician!)
+- RTP might be super high or low (I have not calculated it).
+If anybody knows how to fix the paytable to ensure a 95% RTP, open an issue and I'll change the payouts.

 # Setup
 1. Download and extract the source code